kbpersonal/ts-eks-subnet-router/sections/section-2-local-env.md

 - AWS Account with [access/secret key/session token created](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for an [appropriate IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-keys-admin-managed.html)
 > [!NOTE]
 > Best practice is to set the key duration to be short-lived during creation and only for the purpose of playing with this lab.
-Please do not use it for long-term/prod programmatic access to AWS
+Please do not use it for long-term/prod programmatic access to AWS.
   Once created, the [credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html) should be saved to ```~/.aws/credentials``` as a file or running ```aws configure``` from your terminal to generate that file.
 - [SSH Key created via AWS CLI generated or created locally and uploaded to the desired region in AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)
 - [Git](https://github.com/git-guides/install-git)